hanyang-hu/hanyang-hu.github.io/_portfolio/006-nonlinear_dimensionality_reduction.md

 $$T_{\phi(p)}(\mathbb{R}^n) = \text{span}\left(\left\{\frac{\partial}{\partial x_1}, \ldots, \frac{\partial}{\partial x_n}\right\}\right)$$
 </p>
 is an \\(n\\)-dimensional vector space, hence the tangent space \\(T_p(M)\\) of the \\(n\\)-dimensional manifold \\(M\\) at point \\(p\\) is also \\(n\\)-dimensional.

-**Note.** For some unknown reason, my implementation of parametric UMAP in PyTorch was about 10 times slower in training speed compared to the official implementation.
-Although the final result seems okay, the slower training speed was unexpected and something I hope to optimize in the future (if I plan to use it for my other projects, and if I have time...).